bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 Mark Erhardt: 0:06:26

-So I hope you can see that here.
-But oops, sorry.
 Here, we had the output counter from the header before.
 We have four outputs on a transaction.
 And I've highlighted one of them.
 There's three more underneath.
-But the first thing that we have in the output is this yellow field, which I've titled amount.
+But the first thing that we have in the output is this yellow field, which I've titled "amount".
 This is the number of satoshis that we're signing over to this condition script that we're locking up funds to.
 So an output creates a new UTXO.
 A UTXO has a certain number of satoshis that are allocated to it.
 And then it has a locking script, or output script, or condition script that codifies the conditions under which this can be spent.
-Yes, sorry?
 The largest amount we can put into a transaction, the amount field is eight bytes.
 And I believe that is sufficient to store more than 21 million Bitcoin.
-So, yes.
-So, some people might know already, but we never use floats, or doubles, or any sort of comma, behind comma numbers in all of protocol development.
+Some people might know already, but we never use floats, or doubles, or any sort of behind comma numbers in all of protocol development.
 The native unit in all of the protocol is satoshis.
 So we have here an integer amount of satoshis that we're assigning to an output.
 We do not have a number of Bitcoins or anything like that, because floats are bad.